-If it is too much heat for you, hold a small amount of yoghurt or milk in your mouth.
+If it is too much heat for you, after ingesting, hold a small amount of yoghurt or milk in your mouth.
 Almost instant relief.

 Capsules: If you want an instant effect taking it orally in liquid form is the best way as its action begins to enter the body through the membrane of the mouth.
 Capsules may dissolve in the stomach or later in the intestine.
 This is not a recommended way to take cayenne as it will not be evenly distributed and absorbed a little at a time.

 Oil: Some people find that buying (or making) cayenne oil and taking it dropper wise is easier for them.
 Others carry a small dropper bottle with them in case of emergency such as heart attack. or even emergency care for wounds as it staunches the blood.

 Wounds: For minor wounds and follow up care, use the powder straight into the wound – it is anti-bacterial and anti-fungal.
 It will staunch the blood flow.
 I have done this a few times when in the kitchen.
 I simply rinse the wound under running water, dry as best as possible with a paper towel and sprinkle a thick layer of cayenne.
 It stings a bit but is tolerable.
 Press another clean paper towel over the wound for a few seconds and you will see the bleeding will stop after a few seconds.
 Tap out a little of the now blood soaked cayenne and sprinkle in another good amount.
 Bandaid/plaster over it and done.
 Repeat a few times a day.
 You will see it will heal faster and leave nearly no scar.
 Take a bottle with you on camping or any outdoor activity.

 Food: Usually, the least effective way to take cayenne.
 Why?
 Because most people will not be ingesting the recommended amount daily for therapeutic purposes with normal cooking – unless you add your dose per meal.